twerdster/tea/README.md

 It is the first such framework which can take advantage of multiple GPUs on a single computing node to perform highly parallel decision tree training.

+## Making Tea

+This has currently only been tested on Ubuntu 14.04.
+You will need Boost version >= 1.54 and Cuda version >= 7.5.
+Run `make Tea` to make Tea.
+You can then run `./Tea` to see current options.

 ## Reading Tea leaves

 The default output of Tea is an unpruned randomized decision tree with its leaves containing the apriori class distribution of a given